John L. HarmerRepublican

 Born: April 28, 1934 in Salt Lake City, Utah

-Children: David, Matthew, Vivian, Christopher, Elizabeth, Joseph, and Jonathan
+Children: David, Matthew, Vivian, Christopher, Elizabeth, Joseph, Jonathan, Amy, Miriam, and Wendy

 Previous: Aide, U.S. Senator Wallace Bennett [R-Utah]